 - Marina Park offers residents 700 feet of Lake Washington shoreline to relax, fish, bike, or go for a stroll in beautiful downtown Kirkland.

 - TechCity Bowl & Fun Center has 32 professional lanes, billiards, arcade games, and the Tech City Cafe.

 - Juanita Beach Park offers the perfect place for residents to have a beach experience in the Kirkland area, with outdoor amenities and activities for all ages.

-- Cross Kirkland Corridor Trail is a 6-foot wide trail offering a safe place for residents to enjoy hiking and biking activities.
+- Cross Kirkland Corridor Trail, one of the many great trails in the area, is a 6-foot wide trail offering a safe place for residents to enjoy hiking and biking activities.